What Scuba Diving Cozumel ACTUALLY Looks Like

 It sits on Cozumel's southwest coast as part of the larger Palancar Reef system.

-The "caves" aren't true overhead environments rather massive coral formations creating epic swim-throughs, tunnels, and cavern-like passages that let you explore without any cave training needed.
+The "caves" aren't true overhead environments, rather massive coral formations creating epic swim-throughs, tunnels, and cavern-like passages that let you explore without any cave training needed.

-It's nearly an hour of navigating cathedral-like swim-throughs, massive overhangs, and most dramatic underwater topography I've seen.
+It's nearly an hour of navigating cathedral-like swim-throughs, massive overhangs, and the most dramatic underwater topography I've seen.

-A standout moment on my dive was watching a sea turtle descend from the surface directly in front of the group and start feeding — completely unbothered by us.
+A standout moment on my dive was watching a sea turtle descend from the surface directly in front of the group and start feeding, completely unbothered by us.

 The guide also spotted a seahorse tucked into the cave structure.